-We grow the De Ruiter tomato variety Merlice exclusively because it has the optimal features when grown both with and without artificial lights.
+We grow De Ruiter tomato variety Merlice exclusively because it has the optimal features when grown both with and without artificial lights.
 With this variety, we have high production and excellent quality all year.
 Other similar varieties are not as consistent in quality and production.
 Our De Ruiter Sales Rep is a familiar face, and we work with him regularly to run trials and forecast our needs.
-He’s able to advise us on how best to grow Merlice and help us understand how to be successful with artificial lighting. - Wilfred van Winden
+He’s able to advise us on how to best grow Merlice and help us understand how to be successful with artificial lighting. - Wilfred van Winden

 The bright future of artificial lighting

 In the future, artificial lighting may help reduce the carbon footprint of the vegetable industry by allowing growers to run their operations in locations where their crops are in high demand, helping to eliminate the need to transport crops across the globe.
 According to the De Ruiter sales team in the Netherlands and Belgium, the number of growers using artificial lighting has increased from 10% to over 30% in the last five years.
 They expect this number to grow to 50% within the next decade, making this next-generation technology essential to growers in the future.
 If you’d like to learn more about how you can use artificial lighting in your operation with De Ruiter’s market-leading varieties, contact Ed Ayala in North America or Huib Koerts in Benelux, Poland and GACH.